Choroid: History

 malista somphos" (more spongy tunic [than the sclera]).
 Democritus likely saw the choroid from dissections of animal eyes.

 About 100 years later, Herophilos (c.
 335 – 280 BCE) also described the choroid from his dissections on eyes of cadavers.

 Clinical significance

 Choroid is the most common site for metastasis in the eye due to its extensive vascular supply.
 The origin of the metastases are usually from breast cancer, lung cancer, gastrointestinal cancer, and kidney cancer.
-Bilateral choroidal metastases are usually due to breast cancer, Meanwhile, unilateral metastasis is due to lung cancer.
+Bilateral choroidal metastases are usually due to breast cancer, while unilateral metastasis is due to lung cancer.
 Choroidal metastases should be differentiated from uveal melanoma, where the latter is a primary tumour arising from the choroid itself.